Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/security/authentication/authentication-api/_index.md

 Altinn supports end-users logging in with OIDC in their end user system. (local installation or cloud-based).

 The end-user-system gets an ID-token and a access-token from ID-porten.
+This is [documentet at ID-porten](https://difi.github.io/felleslosninger/oidc_auth_app.html).

 The access token is exchanged in the API to an Altinn JWT token containing the needed attributes like userId